rstudio/rsconnect/tests/testthat/_snaps/bundleFiles.md

       Error:
       ! `appFileManifest`, "doestexist", does not exist.

-# detectLongNames produces informative warning
+# detectLongNames produces informative warning if needed

     Code
       detectLongNames(dir, 0)